justinmahar/react-sub-unsub/README.md

 ### Features include:

-- **🔔 Quickly and easily subscribe and unsubscribe to events**
+- **🔔 Quickly and easily subscribe and unsubscribe to and from events**
-  - An easy way to subscribe and unsubscribe from events in JavaScript.
+  - An easy way to subscribe and unsubscribe to/from events in JavaScript.
 - **💁‍♀️ Covers common use cases, as well as custom ones**
   - Built-in support for [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) and DOM events, and custom.
 - **⏰ Timeout and interval support**